Chewy Pumpkin Snickerdoodle Cookies

 Step 3: Cool the Butter

-In a small bowl, combine granulated sugar and ground cinnamon.
-Scoop dough balls (about three tablespoons each) and roll them into this mixture before placing them on your baking sheet spaced apart.
-This ensures each cookie has that signature snickerdoodle flavor right from the start!
+In a small bowl, mix together granulated sugar and cinnamon for rolling.
+Scoop out dough into generous balls (about three tablespoons each) and roll them in this sweet mixture before placing them on prepared sheets.

-Once cooled, dive right into these delicious treats!
-Store any leftovers in an airtight container at room temperature for up to three days—or freeze dough balls for future cookie cravings.
+Enjoy these delicious treats fresh out of the oven!
+If there are any leftovers (which is unlikely!), store them in an airtight container at room temperature for up to three days.
+Alternatively, freeze those dough balls for future baking adventures!

 Pro Tips for Making Chewy Pumpkin Snickerdoodle Cookies